 Our journal accepts previously unpublished articles in the field of Applied Linguistics.
 The online version is published twice a year, in April and November.
-Manuscripts in Hungarian or English should be submitted in MS Word format to the following email addresses:
+Manuscripts should be submitted both in MS Word, and PDF format before 15th March and 15th October, respectively, to either of the following email addresses:

-Only manuscripts between 30 000 to 40 000 characters lenght are accepted.
-Please do not use tabs, styles or word divisions and follow the editing guidelines described below:
+Manuscripts must be of 30,000 – 40,000 character length.
+Please do not use tabs, styles or word divisions and follow the editing guidelines described below.

-The abstract should be no more than 1000 characters in length.
-‘Times New Roman’, 11 point, single line spacing, justified alignment should be used throughout the abstract without indentation.
-Before publication the translation of the abstract into German or Hungarian is also a requirement.
+The abstract should be no more than 1000 characters in length, and should be written in a different language from that of the paper.
+Formatting requirements: ‘Times New Roman’, 11 point, single line spacing, justified alignment should be used throughout the abstract without indentation submitted in the language of the paper.

-The general text of the manuscript should be formatted in the following way: TNR, 14 point normal font, single line spacing, justified alignment, the first line of each paragraph having a 0.5 indentation, and with 2.5 margins left, right, head and foot.
-Please ensure that figures and tables exceeding half-page size are included in the appendix and refer to them throughout the text with numbers.
-Captions of tables and figures should be TNR, 11 point normal font; in the case of tables put the caption above the table with centre alignment; in the case of figures put the caption under the figure with centre alignment.
-To highlight keywords in the text use bold or italics; for listings use indentation and – if necessary – bullets.
+Format: TNR, 14 point normal font, single line spacing, justified alignment, the first line of each paragraph having a 0.5 indentation, and with 2.5 margins left, right, head and foot.
+Figures and tables exceeding half-page size should be included in the appendix and referred to throughout the text with numbers.

 Author(s), title, sub-title, chapter titles